Keian-A/cookie-stand/README.md

 #### Class 06 additions to GitHub are under the branch name: class06-objects
-Class 07 additions to GitHub are under the branch name: class07-tables Class 08 additions to GitHub are under the branch name: class08-css
+Class 07 additions to GitHub are under the branch name: class07-tables Class 08 additions to GitHub are under the branch name: class08-css Class 09 additions to GitHub are under the branch name: class09-forms